Hash-AK/path-convert/README.md

 >  path-convert --toUnix "C:\Users\Username\Documents"
 >  path-convert --toDOS "/home/user/documents"

 I hope this can help you!
+I used AI to debug and tune my code, but it's coded in majority by me, with some code from w3school, StackOverflow and the like.
+This is my first code in JS btw
 Made for [Hackclub](https://hackclub.com)'s minus-twelve YSWS